Any links to Amazon are affiliate links.

 How to Get Out of the House with Your Babywise Baby

-- Space Disruptions.
+Space Disruptions.
 I try to keep days with a disruption spaced.
-So for me, Monday is a day we are home all day.
+So for me, Monday was a day we are home all day.
 I give my kids time to bounce back before disrupting them again.
+We had church disruption to our routine on Sunday, so we kept Monday uninterrupted.

-- Maintain Schedule When Possible.
-If we are going to a friend’s house, we will bring along the pack and play so Kaitlyn can try to nap.
-I realize she might not nap as long or at all, but it is worth a shot.
+Maintain Schedule When Possible.
+If we went to a friend’s house or family’s house, we brought along the pack and play so Kaitlyn could try to nap.
+I realized she might not nap as long as usual, or maybe not at all, but it was worth a shot.
 If your children will sleep in the car (mine won’t), you can try to time travel time so that it lines up with naptime.

 - IzzysMama said…